Is The Events Calendar not sending email from your website?

 Did you know that you can let users submit their own events to your calendar?
 You can easily get your visitors to add their own events to create a community calendar.

 It’s easy to create a frontend posting form using WPForms.
-Check out this guide on how to accept user submitted events in WordPress to learn how to set it up.
+Check out this guide on how to accept user-submitted events in WordPress to learn how to set it up with The Events Calendar.